slatedocs/slate/source/includes/_common_http_api.md

 Attribute | Type | Description
 :---------|:-----|------------
-`count` | integer | The total number of objects matching the query.
-This may be much larger than the number of the actually returned objects in this response.
-`per_page` | integer | Maximum number of objects per page.
-The actual number of returned objects on the last page may be fewer than this number.
-This equals to the `page_size` GET parameter or its default value.
-`num_pages` | integer | The total number of pages for the matching query results.
-In practice, this is same than `count` / `per_page`, rounded up.
-`current_page` | integer | The index of the current page.
-The counting starts from one (1).
-`next_page` | integer | Index of the next available page.
+`next` | string | Full URL for requesting the next page.
 This is `null` if the current page is the last page.
-`previous_page` | integer | Index of the previous available page.
-This is `null` if the current page is the first page.
-`next_page_url` | string | For convenience, ready-to-use URL for requesting the next page.
-This is `null` if the current page is the last page.
-`previous_page_url` | string | For convenience, ready-to-use URL for requesting the previous page.
-This is `null` if the current page is the first page
-`results` | array of objects | The list containing the results for the current page.
+`previous` | string | Full URL for requesting the previous page.
+This is `null` if the current page is the first page `results` | array of objects | The list containing the result resources for the current page.
 Each item is an object whose attributes depend on the returned resource type.

 ## Ordering Collections